frintjs/frint/src/react/README.md

 ### Helper function for streaming props

-As the number of observables grow, it might be difficult maintain your `observe` implementation.
+As the number of observables grow, it might be difficult to maintain your `observe` implementation.
 That's why we are also shipping a `streamProps` function in the library to make it easier for you:

 ```js
 const { streamProps } = Frint;